colabottles/toddl/about/index.md

 templateClass: tmpl-post
 ---

 Hi, I'm Todd.
-I am an Accessibility Analyist at Knowbility.
+I am an Accessibility Analyst at Knowbility.

 I have over twenty years of experience with web programming and design.
 I have experience in a number of web technologies, including: